orrsella/sbt-sublime/README.md

 * `sublimeExternalSourceDirectoryName` – The name of the directory containing all external library source files.
 Default value: `External Libraries`.

 * `sublimeExternalSourceDirectoryParent` – Where the external library sources directory will be located.
 Default value: sbt's `target` setting.
-Note that this directory is considered an "artifact" – running the `clean` command will delete it.
+If left unchanged, running the `clean` command will delete the sources folder.
+To have it persist, change it's parent away from the target folder.

 * `sublimeTransitive` – Indicates whether dependencies should be added transitively (recursively) for all libraries (including the libraries that your own dependencies require – "your dependencies' dependencies").
 For large projects, this can amount to dozens of libraries pretty quickly, meaning that *a lot* of code will be searched and handled by Sublime.
 See if appropriate for your own project.
 Default value: `false`.